Shortlisting Applicants: A Simple Guide to Choosing the Best Applicants

 • Does the CV have spelling and grammar mistakes?
 This will be more of a problem if your job requires good writing skills or attention to detail.

-• Do they have relevant qualifications or carried out training that’s useful to the job?
+• Do they have relevant qualifications or training that’s useful to the job?

-• Finally, don’t discount people who live far away as they may be open to relocating.
+• Finally, don’t discount people who live far away as they may be looking to relocate.
 And don’t rule out unemployed applicants as this might not be their fault and they could have a lot to offer.

 Step 3: Sort the applicants